Cuis-Smalltalk/Learning-Cuis/Quick-UI-Tour.md

 ![ObjectInspector](UITour/Cuis11-ObjectInspector.png)

-Selecting debug -> inspect gives an Object Inspector tool which allows one to see the inner structure of the morph, its "state".
+Selecting debug -> inspect morph gives an Object Inspector tool which allows one to see the inner structure of the morph, its "state".

 One can click on a Morph's "instance variables" to see their values, and in turn "inspect" those values.